 I wrote my first poem at nine-years-old about my parent’s divorce.
 What started as a healing modality for me became an undeniable passion.

-I’m an award-winning playwright and hold an MA in Playwriting from the University of California, Santa Barbara.
+I’m an award-winning writer and hold an MA in Playwriting from the University of California, Santa Barbara.
 After graduation and subsequent hospitalization and diagnosis of bipolar disorder and PTSD, I worked as a copywriter for many industries including health, beauty, retail, entertainment, and medical, but it wasn’t until I started blogging in 2011 when I was sick with postpartum OCD, psychosis and depression, that writing once again became a tool for healing for me.

-I’m now Lyme-free and am back to living with my regular three, instead of six, chronic illnesses – PTSD, bipolar disorder type 1 and alcoholism/addiction – and have once again focused my writing on mental health and wellness.
+I’m now healthy and am back to living with my regular three, instead of six, chronic illnesses – PTSD, bipolar disorder type 1 and alcoholism/addiction – and have once again focused my writing on mental health and wellness.